G-Core/product-documentation/documentation/cloud/virtual-instances/create-an-instance.md

 You can add the VM to an existing placement group or create a new one by clicking **Add placement group**.

-10\.
-Specify the number of machines with the same configuration you need and give them names.
+## Step 9.
+Specify the number of VMs

+Indicate how many machines with the same configuration you need and name the VMs.

 ![The field to set the number of instances](https://assets.gcore.pro/docs/cloud/virtual-instances/create-an-instance/16-number-of-instances.png)